-As indicated above, the housing processing fee is non-refundable; however, the processing fee of an admitted student who defers enrollment in the University will be kept as a credit on the student's account for one full academic year, after which it is forfeited and considered non-refundable.
+As indicated above, the housing application fee is non-refundable; however, the application fee of an admitted student who defers enrollment in the University will be kept as a credit on the student's account for one full academic year, after which it is forfeited and considered non-refundable.

 Students are eligible for a full or partial refund of their housing payment/s according to the following guidelines:

 - Students may receive a full refund of payments made toward the upcoming term's housing summary, if prior to the official confirmation date, they inform the housing coordinator in writing of their intention not to move into host-family housing arranged through the University.

 - Students may receive a partial refund of the semester’s entire housing summary according to the timetable and percentages indicated below, if they officially withdraw from the University during the term.

 |Term||University Withdrawal Date*||Percent Refundable Housing, Based on Prior Full Payment|

 By Jan.
 7, 2020

 By Jan.
 13, 2020

 - leave host-family housing arranged through the University after having taken occupancy but remain enrolled at SLU-Madrid;

 - are suspended from host-family housing arranged through the University for disciplinary reasons for a period of time;